pat/thinking-sphinx/v4/contributing.md

 <h3 id="forking">Forking and Patching</h3>

-If you're offering a patch to Thinking Sphinx, the best way to do this is to fork [the GitHub project](http://github.com/pat/thinking-sphinx), write a patch in a new branch, and then send me a Pull Request.
-This last step is important - while I may be following your fork on GitHub, the request means an email ends up in my inbox, so I won't forget about your changes.
+If you're offering a patch to Thinking Sphinx, the best way to do this is to fork [the GitHub project](http://github.com/pat/thinking-sphinx), write a patch in a new branch (based on the `develop` branch), and then send me a pull request.

 Do not forget to add specs.
 This keeps Thinking Sphinx as stable as possible, and makes it far easier for me to merge your changes in.